Qampi/HTML-CSS/README.md

   -SVG:is a vector file that contains instructions for drawing rather than individual pixels, are perfect for logos, icons, and other types of illustrations.
   -JPG:a popular choice for compressing photographs, it is important to resize and compress them appropriately when placed websites.
   -PNG:is a newer format that works well when you need transparency in a photograph RESPONSIVE IMAGES:HTML allows us to deliver different image files to screens of different sizes.
-We can create multiple image files and include them as options in our HTML code.
+We can create multiple image files and include them as options in our HTML code.starting with the basic code for loading an image on a webpage.
+Use an image element with a source attribute that points to the image file, along with ALT text, width, and height.
-RESPONSIVE WIDTH:
-RESPONSIVE IMAGE:
+RESPONSIVE WIDTH: specifying the pixel density like one x, two x, etc., indicate the width of each file: 480w for 480 pixels wide and 960w for 960 pixels wide.
+RESPONSIVE IMAGE:TO display a small image on a bigger screen you can add attributes like source set or size (piture element). -use the image element with its ALT text and a URL to the image file. -wrap this image element with the picture element. - Within the picture element, list alternative options using the source element. - first source element, use the source set attribute to point to a mobile image file. -he other source element, use a kind of media query to specify the image for larger screens.
+FIGCAPTIONS & FIGURES:
+-To match an image to a caption. -Show a picture and add a caption to it. - Use the figcaption element to wrap the text and designate it as a caption. -put the image and the caption together in a figure element.
+6. HTML WORKING WITH MEDIA:
+  WORKING WITH AUDIO:
+-Audio element is different from the Image element because it has opening and closing tags.
+-For Audio control you can create them on JavaScript of through HTML media element API.
+AUDIO ELEMENT: <audio controls src="audio.mp3"> </audio>
+The audio element is an excellent tool for embedding audio files and a player on a webpage.
+  WORKING WITH VIDEO:

 _CSS- INTRO
 Relationship between HTML and CSS is to create a visual aspect of webpages.
 1. COMMENT & ELEMENT SELECTOR: